3 Days in Barcelona: The Ultimate, Kid Friendly Itinerary You’ll Love

 Are you thinking of visiting Barcelona but are short on time?
-This itinerary will show you how to make the most of your time while keeping in mind that you are travelling with kids!
+This family friendly Barcelona itinerary will show you how to make the most of your time while keeping in mind that you are travelling with kids!
+If you only have three days in Barcelona, this is for you!

 It includes all the main sights, where to stay and places to eat.
-We only had 3 days in this beautiful city with our 6 and 8 year olds and this was totally doable!
+We only had 3 days in this beautiful city with our 6 and 8 year olds, this was totally doable and Barcelona with kids is amazing!

 We arrived in Barcelona on a Thursday morning.
 After an overnight flight from Toronto, we knew we were going to be tired, but decided our plan would be to see some of the sights as well as spend some time in our hotel pool to recover from the jetlag.

-We made our way by taxi to our hotel which actually wasn’t our original plan!
+We made our way by taxi to our hotel, Silken Ramblas.
+Taking a taxi actually wasn’t our original plan!
 We planned on taking the train into Barcelona from the airport but since we only had 3 days, the train would take a lot longer and the price actually wasn’t that much more for a taxi since we would be buying 4 train tickets.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it is at no additional cost to you, and I receive a small commission.